ptumuluri8/fabric1/localpeersetup/spinup.md

 # Spinup Local Peer Network

-The purpose of this script is to spinup peers n number of peer on docker environment.
-This script spins up the peer and membersrvc in docker containers and uses approved peer, membersrvc & base images from https://hub.docker.com/u/hyperledger/
+The purpose of this script is to spinup n number of peers on docker environment.
+This script spins up the peer and membersrvc in docker containers and uses stable peer, membersrvc & base images from https://hub.docker.com/u/hyperledger/

 Before execute local_fabric.sh script in your system, make sure your system satisfies the below requirements.